SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_display.md

 Changing the principal planes slice changes the values displayed in the <a href="#image_navigator"> Image Navigator </a>
 and vice versa.

-The funcion of the mouse buttons depends on the window the mouse cursor is in.
+The function of the mouse buttons depends on the window the mouse cursor is in.

 <table class="table table-bordered" style="width:100%">
   <caption> <b> 2D View </b> </caption>